cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 ## class RecvEvent

 Class representing a received event (for environments and actors).
-It can contain any combination of data according to the receiver needs, and even be empty, but it will always have a type.
+It can contain any combination of data according to the receiver needs, or even be empty, but it will always have a type.

 `type`: *Enum EventType* - Type of event the enclosed data represents.